"The ‘creative curriculum’ ensures that pupils gain experiences that they may otherwise not have had through providing visits, trips and excursions."

 The children have the opportunity to join the school choir from Year 3 upwards.

-The choir performs at many school events and also joining with others eg Young Voices and Sing up.
+The choir performs at many school events, including events where we join with others eg Young Voices.

 All children have weekly singing sessions and have opportunities to perform at Class assemblies and other performances throughout the year.